hermanscheele/mathematical_finance_uio/README.md

-# Repo for all code written for STK-MAT3700
+# All the code written for STK-MAT3700